-Fragrant blooms all spring.
-We have chosen these varieties for their attractive, clustered blooms and delicious fragrance.
+Fragrant blooms all through spring.
+We have chosen these varieties for their attractive, clustered flowers and delicious perfume.
 They are hardy and will naturalise nicely.
 This blend is an economical way to add plenty of colour and fragrance to your garden.

 Also known as Jonquils or Jonquil type daffodils, Scented Daffodil flowers `cluster` together along the stems forming an impressive display.
 These blooms have a strong, sweet fragrance that carries beautifully throughout the garden.
 A top choice for beginners and warmer climates, Scented Daffodils are virtually indestructible, simply plant and enjoy.